games-automata-play/games-automata-play.github.io/_posts/2018-08-15-boundedness.md

 <p class="intro"><span class="dropcap">W</span>e prove that the boundedness problem for (min,plus)-automata is decidable.
 One of the main application of this result is that the star-heigh problem of regular expressions reduces to (a slight extension of) it.
-The main point is to present a very useful tool in action: Simon's factorisatio theorem.
+The main point is to present a very useful tool in action: Simon's factorisation theorem.
 This proof scheme has been used in many, many papers recently.</p>

 We consider (min,plus)-automata, meaning that an automaton $\A$ computes a function